 In the long term, this development changed very little.
 However, despite this fact, for some reason, there was a heaviness in his chest.

 Aside from this, there was the fact that his efforts here were meaningless.
 He was insufficient, powerless, controlless here.
 It needed rectifying, but he didn’t have the ability to rectify it.

 Werner wanted clarity.
 He needed it.
-He wanted someone to tell him—
+He wanted someone to tell him what to—

 Her words pounded into his skull.